thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-05-building-a-ubuntu-linux-gateway.md

 ping google.com
 {% endhighlight %}

-If all these tests pass, the configuration was sucessful!
+If all these tests pass, the configuration was successful!